 Google My Business is a free business listing which will put your business in front of many potential customers.
 Your Google My Business listing gives potential clients easy access to your hours of operation, phone number, website and directions with a click of a button—all at no cost to you.
 Your free profile also gives customers an inside look at your business by giving insight into your busiest hours as well as review ratings.
 And, as the numbers show, these customers are usually primed and ready to purchase.

 Benefits of Google My Business

 One of the biggest benefits of your profile on Google My Business is the prominence that it can occupy in search results.
-GMB profiles appear in the local “3-pack” area and in Google Maps results.
-When you perform a Google search, the first three listings are typically reserved for Google Adwords advertisements, otherwise known as “paid search”.
-Next, you’ll typically see a map with three local results highlighted (this is the “3-pack”).
+GMB profiles appear in the local “pack” area and in Google Maps results.
+When you perform a Google search, the first few listings are typically reserved for Google Ads advertisements, otherwise known as “paid search”.
+Next, you’ll typically see a map with local results highlighted.
 You will then see “organic” results.

-Having your GMB profile appear in the local 3-Pack is the goal.
-Since you don’t pay to appear in the local 3 Pack, your Google My Business listing is affordable in comparison to paid ads that appear in the top of the search results.
+Having your GMB profile appear in the local Pack is the goal.
+Since you don’t pay to appear in the local Pack, your Google My Business listing is affordable in comparison to paid ads that appear in the top of the search results.
 So how do you get there?